bytecodealliance/wit-bindgen/crates/cpp/DESIGN.md

    Resource IDs become usize, so you can optimize the resource table away.

+### Async functions (WASI 0.3)

+- The *exported* ABI guides the symmetric choice, arguments are directly passed like with synchronous function calls, if a return value is used a return pointer is added.
+The returned value is either nullptr (finished) or the handle/address of an event subscription (see symmetric_executor crate).

+  No need for externally visible callbacks as the code directly registered its callbacks with the executor.
+No need for set_results.

+- Stream and future handles become pointer size, the internal API is described via a WIT file (symmetric_stream)

 ## Structs proposal

 See also the explanation of ownership at https://docs.rs/wit-bindgen/0.42.1/wit_bindgen/macro.generate.html